markr07/dcc-ex.github.io/docs/begin/what-to-know.rst

 For those of you who already have an investment in DC locos and accessories, the |EX-CS| can still run your older DC collection!
 But we hope you will also take a look to see how DCC can open up a world of possibilities for you.

-As mentioned, along with DCC, a |EX-CS| can be used to control Direct Current (DC) locomotives using Pulse Width Modulation (PWM).
-This is actually an improvement over pure DC since the full voltage is always applied to the track.
+As mentioned, along with DCC, a |EX-CS| can be used to control **Direct Current (DC)** locomotives using **Pulse Width Modulation (PWM)**.

+This is actually an improvement over pure DC since the full voltage is always applied to the track in pulses.
 Rather than controlling a voltage from zero to full to control speed, the average *time* the full voltage is applied controls the speed.
 This allows for better stops and starts and smoother operation at low speeds.

-We do NOT use the flawed "zero stretching" method some command stations use.
+*We do NOT use the flawed "zero stretching" method some command stations use.*

 More information on using DC PWM can be found :doc:`on the TrackManager page </trackmanager/index>`.